YashKandoi/YashKandoi/README.md

 - ⚡ Fun fact: ...
 -->

-:mortar_board: I am Yash Kandoi, a Computer Science sophomore in BITS Pilani, Pilani.
+:mortar_board: I am Yash Kandoi, a Computer Science student in BITS Pilani, Pilani.

 :computer: I am really enthusiastic about learning new technologies.
 I completed few college club recruitment tasks in Flutter in 2022.
 Then I worked in JAVA to create a theatre ticket booking system for one of my courses.
 I really enjoyed creating the GUI for that.
 Currently I am working in Python to write codes for homomorphic encrytpion.
 I also recently completed a gate entry management system integrating MySQL into Python backend as a part of DataBase Systems course.
 Moreover, I also implemented a research paper on R-tree in a team DSA project.